yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 8b.
 Boot into [Hekate](#booting-into-hekate) (steps 3b. to 3c.)
     - 8c.
 When it has successfully booted into the Hekate Home menu, tap on `Payloads`.
 This will show a list of payloads.
     - 8d.
 Tap on `TegraExplorer.bin` in the list of payloads.
     - 8e.
-After TegraExplorer has successfully booted, press any button after the `Grabbing keys from prod.keys...
-Done` message is displayed to proceed to the main menu.
+After TegraExplorer has successfully booted, navigate through the menu using the `VOL+/VOL-` buttons to highlight and select `Dump Firmware` by pressing the `POWER` button.
     - 8f.
-Navigate through the menu using the `VOL+/VOL-` buttons to highlight and select `Dump Firmware` by pressing the `POWER` button.
-    - 8g.
-Once the dumping process is finished, the `.nca` files will be located in your SD card at `sd:/tegraexplorer/Firmware/` in a folder named after the firmware revision dumped.
+Once the dumping process is finished, the `.nca` files will be located in your SD card at `sd:/tegraexplorer/Firmware/` inside a folder with a name of the firmware revision.
     - 8h.
 Press any button to return to the main menu.
     - 8i.
 Select the `Reboot to bootloader/update.bin` option.
+(Alternatively, you can select the `reboot_payload.bin` option if `update.bin` is not available.)
 You should now be booted back into Hekate.
     - 8j.
 [Mount the SD card to your computer in Hekate](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 4a. to 4c.)
     - 8k.
 Navigate to your SD card drive and copy the contents in the firmware folder (step 8g.) to `%YUZU_DIR%/nand/system/Contents/registered`.
 Alternatively, you can write `%appdata%\yuzu\nand\system\Contents\registered` in the address bar of a file explorer.
 The `registered` folder should be full of `.nca` files.
     - 8l.
 Once you're done copying, [safely eject the SD card drive in your computer and return to the Hekate Home menu.](#mounting-the-microsd-card-to-your-computer-in-hekate) (steps 5a. to 5b.)